 What do you think is a window’s role in the curb appeal of a home?
 They are an essential part of a building meant to allow natural light and air inside.
-But its also the windows, their design and style that add to the attractiveness of the house.
+But it’s also the window design and style that add to the attractiveness of the house.

 With the continuously changing architecture and home design trends, windows have come a long way from classic Victorian to modern minimalist designs.
 However, their purpose of brightening and enhancing the interiors has remained constant.

-Nowadays, there are a variety of window types and designs to choose from.
-Understanding your budget, needs and architecture style plays a crucial role in making the right choice.
-Here we have tried to explain the different types of windows, designs, and styles and how they differ from the other, read on.
+There are a variety of window designs and types to choose from.
+Understanding your budget, needs, and architecture style play a crucial role in making the right choice.

 Long and wide windows, such as casement windows, which operate by turning a crank, have gained extreme popularity over the last few years.
-They are easy to clean, provide excellent natural ventilation and are customizable, making them ideal for modern homes in hot climates.
-Such windows usually open inward and can be angled to steer natural breeze into the building.
+They are easy to clean, provide excellent natural ventilation, and are customizable, making them ideal for modern homes in hot climates.
+Such window designs usually open inward and can be angled to steer natural breeze into the building.

 - Easy to operate

 - Casement windows open outward completely, offering better ventilation and view

 - These fixed-pane windows are energy-efficient and highly secure